Periodic Table of Element Groups

 Visual Elements Periodic Table. published by the The Royal Society of Chemistry.
 This is an online periodic table that presents the 103 elements in a visual manner.
 The elements are presented along with information on thier history, chemical, and physical properties.
 A unique image or animation associated with these properties is also given.

-8. Groups of the periodic table (video)
+8. The arrangement of the periodic table

-11. 4.9: The Periodic Table
+10. 1.5: The Periodic Table

 Features of the Periodic Table.
 Elements that have similar chemical properties are grouped in columns called groups (or families).
 As well as being numbered, some of these groups have names—for example, alkali metals (the first column of elements), alkaline earth metals (the second column of elements), halogens (the next-to-last column of elements), and noble gases (the last column of elements).